 At the time of this post, it is March 2020 and many people are finding themselves at home with the kids.
 If you’re looking for some fun ideas for outdoor activities for kids at home, you’ve come to the right place.
-Here are some fun ideas for things to do with kids at home.
+Here are some fun things to do outside with kids at home.

 Fun Things to do Outside with Kids at Home